Angleton Criminal Defense Attorney

 Put a Fighter on Your Side in Trial

-If you are facing criminal accusations, whether for domestic violence or theft, it is best to consult an experienced criminal defense lawyer about your case.
-Our firm has years of experience litigating for clients throughout Angleton, and Attorney Mark B. Jones is great in trial.
+If you are facing criminal accusations, whether for domestic violence or theft, it is best to consult an experienced criminal defense attorney about your case.
+The Law Office of Mark B. Jones has years of experience litigating for clients throughout Angleton, and is great in trial.

 He knows how to put up an aggressive fight in trial and will put the necessary pressure on the prosecutors, judge, and jury to champion your defense and right to a future.